Previous Post: Day 22 – Tampoe Tsho To Rerethang Via Thampe La

 - endpoint altitude: Upper Sephu 2876m

-For the past few evenings, dinner time conversation had centered increasingly about our plans after we finished the trek.
+For the past few evenings, dinner time conversation had centered increasingly on our plans after we finished the trek.
 Plane connections, work commitments, future trips … all signs that the end was near!
 Over the past three weeks, we had walked a bit over 300 kilometers through some pretty crappy weather (the first ten days) and over some fairly rough terrain, challenging even to yaks and horses, never mind trekkers!
 We had also walked into some stunning vistas and in the last half of the trek, the peaks would often be in full view and not be shrouded in cloud cover.

 And amazingly almost all of us had made it, though we had lost one in Laya with a severe respiratory issue and another on Day 21 with a stomach problem.